Khaja: Preparation

 Khaja sweet is popular in Magahia and Bihari in Magadha.
 This sweet is a part of Chhath Puja, given as a gift at the daughter's wedding in Magadh Bihar.

+Geographical indication (GI) tag

+In December 2018, the popular delicacy from the Nalanda district of Bihar, known as Silao khaja, has been given a Geographic Indications Registry (GI) tag by the Geographical Indications Registry in Chennai.
+Tourists who visit the Buddhist sites of Rajgir and Nalanda also enjoy silao khaja.